Environment-Agency-Gov/saco-core/README.rst

 ----------------------

 The SACO tool is released under the `Open Government Licence (OGL)`_ and is intended to be developed in an open and collaborative manner.

-The SACO tool is designed to evolve through community contributions.
 All contributions to development are deemed to be licensed under the same terms.

 The SACO tool is provided “as is”, without warranty of any kind, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.
 Use of the SACO tool is at your own risk.
 The Environment Agency accepts no liability for any loss, damage, or claims arising from its use.

 The SACO tool may be updated, modified, or replaced at any time.
 Older versions may cease to be available.
 Users who already hold a version may continue to use it under the licence, but there is no guarantee that future versions will retain compatibility, features, or functionality.
+Users should check for updated versions.

 The release of the SACO tool does not imply any obligation on the part of the Environment Agency to provide maintenance, support, or continued availability.